-In the Amalthea ring the fit with all bins gives a slope of $-0.63 \pm 0.43$ for all bins which is somewhat steeper than the slope obtained from the number density ( $-0.42 \pm 0.39$ ).
-This also indicates that the correction for incomplete transmission for the Amalthea ring (which mostly affects the two left-most bins in the mass distribution) may be too strong.
+In the Amalthea ring the fit with all bins gives a slope of -0.63 ± 0.43 which is somewhat steeper than the slope obtained from the number density (-0.42 ± 0.39).
+This may indicate that the correction for incomplete transmission for the Amalthea ring (which mostly affects the two left-most bins in the mass distribution) is too strong.
+More likely, this mismatch simply means that the Amalthea distributions are not well fit by simple power law distributions as can be clearly seen in the figures.

-Showalter et al. (2008) derived a size distribution for the Amalthea ring which is brightest in the imaging.
-They get a power law slope of -2 to -2.5 in the size range $4 - 30 \,\mu\text{m}$ .
-Therefore, the in-situ measurements and the imaging results compliment each other with only little overlap in the sensitive size range.
+Showalter et al. (2008) derived a size distribution for the Amalthea ring which is brightest in imaging.
+They get a power law slope of -2 to -2.5 in the size range $4-30 \,\mu\text{m}$.
+Therefore, the in-situ measurements and the imaging results complement each other with only little overlap in the sensitive size range.
 Furthermore, a size distribution for the main jovian ring was recently determined from Galileo observations by Brooks et al. (2004).
-They find a power law slope of $-2.0 \pm 0.3$ for particles below $\sim 15 \,\mu\text{m}$ and a transition to a power law with slope $-5.0 \pm 1.5$ at larger sizes.
+They find a power law slope of -2.0 ± 0.3 for particles below $\sim 15 \,\mu\text{m}$ and a transition to a power law with slope -5.0 ± 1.5 at larger sizes.

-In Figure 13 we compare these distributions with our in-situ measurements.
+In Fig. 13 we compare these distributions with our in-situ measurements.
 Note that the size distribution for the Amalthea ring derived from our in-situ measurements for the small grains agrees very well with the one obtained from images for large grains.
-Beyond Amalthea's orbit the size distribution for submicron grains becomes flatter while little is known about the abundance of grains bigger than $5 \,\mu m$ in these regions.
+Beyond Amalthea's orbit the size distribution for submicron grains becomes flatter while little is known about the abundance of grains bigger than 5 μ m in these regions.

-Figure 13 is the most complete compilation of the grain size distributions in the jovian ring system presently available.
-It is obvious that even though the small submicron particles are the most abundant in the rings (top panel), the largest contribution to the total ring mass comes from the bigger grains above $10 \,\mu$ m (bottom panel; see also Section 4.3).
+Fig. 13 is the most complete compilation of the grain size distributions in the jovian ring system presently available.
+It is obvious that even though the small submicron particles are the most abundant in the rings (top panel), the largest contribution to the total ring mass comes from the bigger grains above 10 μ m (bottom panel; see also Section 4.3).

-4.3 Total Ring Mass
+4.3.
+Total ring mass